Isle of Wight Guru

 St Catherine's Lighthouse

-The Needles Lighthouse is one of the Isle of Wight's most famous landmarks and has been visited by every school pupil and Countryfile presenter since 1859, when Victorian pyromaniacs created a nice flat platform with a great big heap of dynamite.
+The Needles Lighthouse is one of the Isle of Wight's most famous landmarks.
+I suspect it has been visited by every school pupil and Countryfile presenter since 1859, when Victorian pyromaniacs created a nice flat platform with a great big heap of dynamite.

-It was finally automated in 1993, which is around the same time that Meatloaf was number 1 and the Isle of Wight got its first escalator.
+It was finally automated in 1993, which is around the same time that Meatloaf was number one and the Isle of Wight got its first escalator.
 What a time to be alive, eh?

-If you fancy a closer look there is a boat ride which leaves from Alum Bay (about £5, or a bit more for the speed boat which would make me sick).
-See our guide to discounts to Isle of Wight attractions for more details on Alum Bay and the Needles Landmark Attraction.
+If you fancy a closer look there is a boat ride that leaves from Alum Bay (about £8, or a bit more for the speed boat that would make me sick).
+See our guide to Alum Bay and the Needles Landmark Attraction.

-Meanwhile,the Needles Old Battery is a National Trust site which sits in an odd position only a short (and steep) walk from the Needles Park with its glass blowing, teacup ride and 4D cinema.
+Meanwhile, the Needles Old Battery is a National Trust site in an odd position only a short (and steep) walk from the Needles Park with its glass blowing, teacup ride and 4D cinema.
 The Old Battery is a Victorian fort that was used throughout both World Wars.
 Much of the attraction is underground, so it's not one for claustrophobes.
 You might consider National Trust Membership instead of paying the entry fee.

 Finally, the Needles Pleasure Park has a plaque dedicated to Guglielmo Marconi to mark the location of his pioneering telecommunications work in the late 19th century.
 You probably wouldn't be reading this right now without him.
-There's a plaque celebrating his achievements which is bizarrely located alongside a small funfair.
-He also did a lot of work from Knowles Farm, which is featured in our 20 quirky places to stay on the Isle of Wight.
+There's a plaque celebrating his achievements, which is bizarrely located alongside a small funfair.
+He also did a lot of work from Knowles Farm Cottage, which is now a National Trust holiday home that you can find in our 20 quirky places to stay on the Isle of Wight.
+The cottage is near to St Catherine's Lighthouse (see above).

 The composer Edward Elgar spent his honeymoon in Bermuda House in Ventnor in 1889.
 It is now a five bedroom self catering property which sleeps up to 10 people, and it is featured in our 20 quirky places to stay on the Isle of Wight.